Michael Finlay (1949 – 2023)

 I learned a bit more about the difficult side the next year, when I moved into a grungy student house where he was already living.
 The other people there were mostly student journalists, many of whom eventually left journalism, or grad students like Michael and my future husband, Paul Knox, who stayed in the business for more than 30 years.
 All of us worked part time on The Sun, which routinely took on summer students and part-time reporters from The Ubyssey.
 We still talk about the address, 4424 West Twelfth, which is probably worth millions now but was shambolic back then, with worn flooring and cracked walls, the kitchen counters often sticky from a party’s worth of spilled beer.
 I can still hear Michael’s shrill outrage when presented with a chore: “You expect me to do what?”

 Brilliant, nervous, irascible, he wasn’t notably competent at daily life, cooking any more than cleaning.
 There were three cats in that house, and since this was the 70s, they were named The Great Catsby, Dare to Struggle, Dare To Win (ironically, of course, and known as Struggle) plus Ichiro, brought back from Hiroshima by one of our housemates, and lacking eyelids.
 Michael referred to them all as Cat.
 “Hello, Cat.”
 That has been the name he’s given to every cat I’ve ever had.
 He would look at them.
 They would look back.
 Finally he would wheeze out a laugh, amused at having caught himself in a staring match with a cat.
-The only animal he really liked was Bugs Bunny.
+He liked cats, and had some himself, but the animal he really liked was Bugs Bunny.

 After publishing The Harpo Scrolls, Michael pretty much quit poetry, saying that he’d said all he had to say.
 Instead he focused on journalism, starting work full time at The Sun.
 He was a born journalist of the classic school, aiming to afflict the comfortable and comfort the afflicted.
 Throughout his career, by “the comfortable,” he meant not only politicians and businessmen, but often his bosses.
 He didn’t work up well, although he was an excellent colleague and eventually a pretty good boss himself, sometimes biting in his comments, but always sending people off in the right direction to get a good story.